- 02 December 2020

 However, you don’t have to use your primary social accounts for customer support.
 Instead, you can follow Nike’s footsteps and create a separate account on Twitter for customer inquiries:

-If you would like to incorporate social customer support yourself, it would be better to test the waters first using your most active social media account.
+If you would like to incorporate social customer service software yourself, it would be better to test the waters first using your most active social media account.

 So, start by going through the analytics on each social platform you’re using and check your audience’s activity.
 For instance, in the Facebook analytics tab, you can find this information under Overview, which shows how often your audience interacted with your brand within a given timeframe.